alexandengstrom/not_std/README.md

 ### Reinventing the standard library

-This project was initiated to learn more about data structures by implementing them from scratch.
-Building them independently also provides flexibility for modifications based on specific requirements.
+This project was initiated to explore data structures by implementing them firsthand.
+Building these structures from scratch allows for tailored modifications as situations demand.

-After completing the initial implementations, the next objective will be to improve performance.
-The aim is to make the not_std containers faster than the std counterparts, even if it requires sacrificing some safety measures.
+After laying down the foundational implementations, the subsequent focus will be on boosting performance.
+The driving aim is to elevate the not_std containers to outpace their std counterparts in speed.
+The choice to prioritize speed over safety stems from the desire to utilize these containers in contexts like programming competitions, where performance is paramount and safety can be secondary.

+Alongside the primary data structures, iterators will be developed to further refine functionality and user experience.

-### Data structures:
+### Data sructures:

 **vector:**
 A dynamic array that automatically manages its size.
 It reallocates memory when elements are added or removed, ensuring efficient use of memory.